-My Grandma on my mom’s side (my mom Joan, not Debbie) passed away a number of years ago.
+My Grandma passed away a number of years ago.
 About 7 now.
 She was a feisty woman who lived on her own until the day she died, went on cruises with friends at 86, played the piano and sang, and made the best Christmas cookies in the world.
-Especially her sandwich cookies!
+Especially her Christmas cream wafer cookies!

 - 2 cups all-purpose flour